stuntrally/stuntrally3/Developing.md

 # Ogre-Next docs

-Is the engine used for rendering, managing scene, also loading resources, logging to `.log` files etc.
+Ogre-Next is the engine used for rendering, managing 3D scene, also loading resources, logging to `.log` files etc.

 - [Manual](https://ogrecave.github.io/ogre-next/api/latest/manual.html) - need to read it when beginning.
 - [version comparison](https://www.ogre3d.org/about/what-version-to-choose) of Ogre and Ogre-Next.